Ensuring access for all in the Kruger National Park

 SANParks week, usually held in September as part of Tourism Month, was postponed this year due to the Covid-19 pandemic.
 The organisation has taken extra care to ensure that all relevant health and safety regulations are met.

+SA National Parks Week, with the theme, ‘Know Your National Parks’, will be launched at the West Coast National Park on Sunday.

-The free access to parks does not include free access to accommodation facilities and other tourist activities, and excludes the Namaqua National Park and Boulders section at Table Mountain National Park.
+The free access to parks does not include free accommodation and other tourist activities, and excludes the Namaqua National Park and Boulders section of Table Mountain National Park.